-The Arlington Community Foundation’s Nonprofit Center has worked for two years with Arlington’s safety net nonprofits–those serving the tens of thousands of Arlington residents who are living on the edge economically –to strengthen their effectiveness in collaborating to address pressing community needs.
+The Arlington Community Foundation’s Nonprofit Center has worked for three years with Arlington’s safety net nonprofits–those serving the tens of thousands of Arlington residents who are living on the edge economically –to strengthen their effectiveness in collaborating to address pressing community needs.
 After producing a safety-net report on the nonprofits’ social return on investment and facilitating community dialogue on emerging needs, the Center partnered with the Arlington County Department of Human Services (DHS) to lead a network of senior managers of Arlington nonprofits and DHS programs in a multi-year Bridges Out of Poverty initiative.
 The model uses research and economic class perspective to understand the dynamics that cause and maintain poverty from the individual to the systemic level.

 We have engaged a Bridges Out of Poverty consultant for a series of training and work sessions, and are now a member of a learning community of other Bridges cities.
 One hundred senior managers from Arlington nonprofits and key DHS service areas are participating.
 Each participating organization is examining its own “client life cycle”, which in turn provides a springboard for looking at systems level streamlining and enhancements for better client outcomes.
 We are working collaboratively to build the range of resources and social capital that people need to move out of poverty.
 This is accomplished through convening all participating organizations quarterly to share expertise, challenges and successes.
 The Urban Institute is providing technical guidance to support our process.